 Areas of Expertise: Asset Building for Children, Children’s Savings Accounts, IDAs, Financial Education, Savings & Financial Security

-Leigh Tivol is CFED's Director of Savings & Financial Security.
-She has spent her entire career in the asset-building field, with more than fifteen years of policy and program experience in asset generation and protection, affordable housing, and community development.
-She has worked in a range of settings, including direct service delivery, statewide policy advocacy, association services and technical assistance to community organizations, state government, and now at CFED, a national think tank and intermediary.
+Leigh Tivol has spent her entire career in the asset-building field, and has more than twenty years of policy and program experience in financial capability, affordable housing and community development.
+She has worked in a range of settings, including direct service delivery, statewide policy advocacy, association services and technical assistance to community organizations, state government and, since 2006, at CFED.

+Previously, Leigh served as CFED's Director of Savings & Financial Security, managing CFED's work in financial capability and matched savings for adults and children.
 Prior to joining CFED, Ms. Tivol was an advocate for community development and affordable housing policy in Indiana.
-She worked in both the public and nonprofit sectors, and focused primarily on Individual Development Accounts (IDAs), homeownership education and counseling, housing trust funds, and predatory mortgage lending.
-From 1999 to 2002, she directed the Near Eastside IDA Program, which was one of the first IDA programs in the nation and a partner in CFED's national American Dream Demonstration.
+She worked in the public and nonprofit sectors, focusing primarily on Individual Development Accounts (IDAs), homeownership education and counseling, housing trust funds and predatory mortgage lending.

 Ms. Tivol holds Bachelor's degrees in Sociology and French from Brown University, and a Master's in Public Affairs from Indiana University.